divya-1808/MIXT/README.md

 # MIXT
-From sprout to plate, smart and healthy.
+From sprout to plate, smart and healthy...